BaileyAndrew/antGLasso-Implementation/README.md

 but since the other algorithms are implemented in Python (a language not known for speed) we are hopeful that this does not substantially affect the analysis.

+We use the out-of-the-box hyperparameters of EiGLasso.
+It could be possible to perform better with more precisely tuned parameters.
+However, one of the advantages of anBiGLasso is its lack of hyperparameters, except for `b` which has a straightforward interpretion (large `b` means more accurate but longer runtime).

 ## Practical Performance

 All comparisons are done using a large number of samples.
 For a small number of samples,